DavisChang/nx-template/README.md

 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.

-Below are our core plugins:
+Below are our core plugins or run `nx list` to see all the plugins.

 - [React](https://reactjs.org)
   - `npm install --save-dev @nrwl/react`
+  - `npm install --save-dev @nrwl/react-native`
 - Web (no framework frontends)
   - `npm install --save-dev @nrwl/web`
 - [Angular](https://angular.io)